-So you didn’t do so well for you’re A-levels or your polytechnic grades are not stellar.
+So you didn’t do so well for your A-levels, or your polytechnic grades are not stellar.
 Your dream of getting a place in NUS is now an impossibility.
-Don’t fret, its not the end of the world.
+Don’t fret, it’s not the end of the world.
 According to MOE, only 29% of each cohort manages to get into a local university, which means it’s difficult for everybody.
 So what are your options?
 For many, SIM-UOL programs seem to be the most popular fall back option.
-This article will discuss other alternatives that might be more suitable for some of you that you might never have heard of before.
+This article will discuss other alternatives that might be more suitable for some of you that you might have never heard of before.

 Nanyang Polytechnic’s Health Science courses

 NYP provides a 3-year health science course strictly for A-level graduates.
 They have 4 majors: Physiotherapy, Occupational Therapy, Radiography, and Radiation Therapy.
 Graduates from the diploma program can then go through a 1-year degree provided by SIT.

 Therefore, this is technically a 3+1 programme.
 Meaning you will still get a degree in 4 years’ time, just like the rest of your peers.
 For A-level grads, going back to poly might seem like a step backwards instead of forward.
 That is far from what this program is.

 Students can also attain a scholarship from MOHH and one of the hospitals to get all their tuition fees paid for.
 You will also receive a monthly allowance, that comes with a bond with a hospital of your choice.
 There is a high demand for Allied Health Practitioners and the hospitals and the government is trying hard to attract students and keep graduates in Singapore.
 It also ensures that you can easily attain a job upon graduation.
 Since NYP is the only place that offers this sort of program, you will not be competing with other graduates for those jobs either.

 |Gross monthly wage from 25-29||Gross monthly wage 30 years old and above